apexfarm/ApexTriggerHandler/README.md

 #### Trigger Handler Example

+Please check the comments below for detailed explanations and tricks to customize a trigger handler.

 ```java
 // 1.
 Use interfaces instead of a base class to extend a custom handler.
 With interface
 // approach we can declare only the needed interfaces explicitly, which is much cleaner